SwagOtaku/plugin.video.kaito/README.md

 **_Optional_**:
 - Embeds: A Setting catagory to sort your embeds
-- Want to have a Set Viewtypes options for Menu View, Anime Viewm, Episode View
+- Viewtypes: Want to have a Set Viewtypes options for Menu View, Anime Viewm, Episode View
+- Accounts: Adding an Easy News Debrid Provider

 ## Help needed with maintaining